Text Recognition

 easyocr.Reader(["ch_sim", "en"])

-A custom OCR backend is mainly used for controlling a large number of devices or when there is no GPU acceleration on the local machine.
-You can deploy your recognition code as an HTTP service and make requests for remote recognition within the custom backend.
-You need to inherit and write your own MyCustomOcrBackend and format the recognition results according to the required format.
-You can also find the definition of the response format in the paddle_ocr_http_backend.py we provide, and you can deploy this service directly with minor modifications.
+A custom OCR backend is mainly used for scenarios with many devices or when the local machine lacks GPU acceleration.
+You can deploy the recognition functionality as an HTTP service and use the custom backend to request remote recognition.
+You need to inherit and implement CustomOcrBackend, formatting the recognition results according to the required format.
+You can also find the definition of the response format in our provided paddle_ocr_http_backend.py, make minor modifications, and directly deploy that service.

 class HttpOcrBackend(CustomOcrBackend):